Biery History, Family Crest & Coats of Arms

 Alternatively, the name could have been a nickname for someone who had "bear-like" qualities and in "bear man."

 The surname Biery was first found in the region of the Rhineland-Palatinate, where the ancestors of bearers of the Biery surname were an integral part of the local communities, and contributed to the development of the Feudal System that became the backbone of early European society.
 Records of this surname in Germany date back as far as the thirteenth century.
 In the year 1290, there were two men bearing this name: Rudolf, and Wernher genannt (called) die Biermenlin in the town of Esslingen.
 There is also a record of a Werner der Bierman, whose name appeared in a document in Wurttemburg in 1349.

 This web page shows only a small excerpt of our Biery research.
-More information is included under the topic Early Biery History in all our PDF Extended History products and printed products wherever possible.
+Another 25 words (2 lines of text) covering the years 1349, 1772 and 1807 are included under the topic Early Biery History in all our PDF Extended History products and printed products wherever possible.

 Biery Spelling Variations